HitMeBabyOneMoreByte/ModelTrainingAndTestingEzgi/README.md

 - scikit-multilearn
 - safetensors

-## Authors
+## Developers
 - Sena Ezgi Anadollu

-## License
+## About the Project
-This project is for academic and research purposes.
+This project was developed as part of a graduation project.
+The development was completed in April 2025.